dbieber/davidbieber.com/hugo/content/snippets/2020-12-27-even-faster-snippet-publishing-from-roam.md

 This will make publishing snippets __even easier__ going forward.

-The final step, deploying, still waits for a manual message to Bieber Bot before proceeding.
+The final step, deploying, still waits for a manual message to Bieber Bot to give the OK before proceeding.